richardthorp/rodeo/testing.md

 ### Shared user requirements:
 **To be able to quickly and easily search the recipes to find specific ingredients or meal types**
-* All pages that display a list of recipe cards feature a text search input, as well the the option to filter recipes by a list of requirements.
+* All pages that display a list of recipe cards feature a text search input, as well the option to filter recipes by a list of requirements.

 **To contribute my own recipes to the website community**
 * Once on the **'/add_recipe'** page, a simple form is available for the user to fill out and submit their recipe to the database.
 This recipe is then immediately available to view on the website.